sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-create-custom-domain/cp-portal-cloud-foundry-create-custom-domain.md

 In this step you'll create a trust between your SAP BTP subaccount and your Cloud Identity Services tenant.
 This trust is required for user authentication.
 After completion, your SAP BTP subaccount will appear as an application in the administration console of Cloud Identity Services.

 For more information, see [Establish Trust and Federation Between SAP Authorization and Trust Management Service and SAP Cloud Identity Services](https://help.sap.com/docs/btp/sap-business-technology-platform/establish-trust-and-federation-between-uaa-and-identity-authentication)

+>After the trust configuration has been established, you should subscribe to the SAP Build Work Zone, standard edition application in the the SAP BTP cockpit.
+For more information, see  [Initial Setup](https://help.sap.com/docs/build-work-zone-standard-edition/sap-build-work-zone-standard-edition/initial-setup).

 ### Manage Transport Layer Security (TLS) configurations